-Since Google introduced E-A-T, there’s been a significant amount of confusion among business owners and marketing professionals about exactly what E-A-T is and how it impacts rankings in search results.
+Since Google introduced E-A-T, there’s been plenty of confusion among business owners and marketing professionals about exactly what E-A-T is and how it impacts rankings in search results.
+Now with “experience” appended to the front of the E-A-T acronym — and the 2022 Helpful Content update — understanding how Google views and uses E-E-A-T is critical for attaining and maintaining high SERP rankings.

-In this article, I’ll answer the question: ‘What is E-A-T?’ and I’ll walk through exactly how and why it matters for your SEO.
-E-A-T ratings can be addressed through some simple, actionable methods, so I’ll do a deep dive into the strategies you can use to demonstrate expertise, build authority and establish trust for your website.
-But, first, let’s lay down an E-A-T definition.
+In this article, I’ll answer the question: ‘What is E-E-A-T?’ and I’ll walk through exactly how and why it matters for your SEO.
+E-E-A-T ratings can be addressed through some simple, actionable methods, so I’ll do a deep dive into the strategies you can use to create a positive experience, demonstrate expertise, build authority, and establish trust for your website.
+But, first, let’s lay down an E-E-A-T definition.

-One way to define E-A-T is to consider it a three-legged stool — your website needs all three parts to stand strong.
-Each of these three words represents a measurement of a business’s right to be considered a leader in its industry.
+One way to define E-E-A-T is to consider it a four-legged stool — your website needs all four parts to stand strong.
+Each of these four words represents a measurement of a business’s right to be considered a leader in its industry.

-Here’s what you need to know about Expertise, Authoritativeness, and Trustworthiness:
+Here’s what you need to know about Experience, Expertise, Authoritativeness, and Trustworthiness.

 - Google prioritizes content created by a subject matter expert.